zocker-160/xcom-protocol/README.md

 #### Hardware

 - Xcom-232i or Xcom-LAN connected to your installation
-- Xcom-232i connected to PC using USB to RS-232 adapter (1)
-- or PC in same subnet as Xcom-LAN device
+- Xcom-232i connected to PC using USB to RS-232 adapter (1) or PC in same local network as Xcom-LAN device
 - PC with at least USB2.0 or faster (works on Raspberry Pi 3/4 as well)

 (1) I personally am successfully using an adapter with the PL2303 chipset like [this one](https://www.amazon.de/dp/B00QUZY4UG)